presentator/presentator/README.md

 3. Navigate to `http://127.0.0.1:8090/_/` to access the super admin dashboard (PocketBase).

-    The first time when you access `/_/` it will prompt you to create a super-admin account in order to configure various application settings like SMTP, files storage, OAuth2, etc. (see [Configurations](#configurations)).
+    The first time when you start the application it will prompt you to create a super-admin account in order to configure various application settings like SMTP, files storage, OAuth2, etc. (see [Configurations](#configurations)).

 And that's it.
 By default your settings and db data will be stored in the `pb_data` directory next to the executable.